gravitl/netmaker-docs/integrating-non-native-devices.rst

 Introduction
 ===============

-Netmaker manages Wireguard configurations through the Netclient and the Remote Access Client (RAC) installed on the hosts and on the external clients repectively.
-Basically Netmaker makes Wireguard configurations, which are inherently static, dynamic.
+Netmaker manages WireGuard configurations through the Netclient and the Remote Access Client (RAC) installed on the hosts and on the external clients repectively.
+Basically Netmaker makes WireGuard configurations, which are inherently static, dynamic.
 As you setup and change your network, Netmaker propagates these changes in the configuration to the affected machines installed with either Netclient or RAC.

-However in some cases, it might not be ideal or even possible to install Netclient or RAC on your machine/device.
-In these cases Netmaker will rely upon your intervention to manually set up and/or change Wireguard configurations on these machines/devices whenever necessary.
+However in some cases, it might not be ideal or even possible to install Netclient or RAC on some of your machines/devices.
+In these cases, Netmaker will rely upon your intervention to install WireGuard on these machines/devices and then to manually set up or change their WireGuard configurations whenever necessary.
+Basically, you just need to get the current WireGuard configuration (or VPN config files) from your Netmaker Remote Access Gateway and then stick it to your device in order for it to connect to your Netmaker network.

-Generating a Wireguard Configuration File on Remote Access Gateway
+Generating a WireGuard Configuration File on Remote Access Gateway
 =====================================================================

-Using only Wireguard, you can connect to a Netmaker network via a Remote Access gateway.

-For instructions on how to create a node as a Remote Access Gateway and on how to create/generate and get VPN configuration files, please refer to the "Ingress Gateway/External Clients" section under the "How-to-Guides".
+Netmaker allows you to generate and manage your VPN configuration files.
+For instructions on how to make a node a Remote Access Gateway and on how to create/generate VPN configuration files, please refer to the "Ingress Gateway/External Clients" section under the "How-to-Guides".

-You can also get the Wireguard VPN configuration by following these steps:
+You can also get the WireGuard VPN configuration by following these steps:

 1. Navigate to your network's Remote Access tab.
 You should see the Gateways table to the left-hand side and then the VPN Config Files table to the right-hand side of the page